 How to book

-To make a counselling appointment please call Student Health reception on 03 325 3835.
+To make a counselling appointment, please phone Student Health at 03 325 3835.

-As a guide it’s a good time to get support when what you are experiencing causes distress and interferes with some part of life, particularly when:
+It's a good idea to get support when what you are experiencing causes distress and interferes with some part of life, particularly when:

 - Thinking about or coping with the issue takes up at least an hour each day